ZEISS/precise-ui/src/components/Table/Example.md

 ** onSort Callback **

-Providing an `onSort` callback allows you to do additional data fetching if the user invokes sorting on your table.
+Providing an `onSort` callback allows you to react to the table being sorted.

 ```jsx { "props": { "data-skip": true } }
 const { Table } = require('precise-ui');